Exact Evaluation of the Accuracy of Diffusion Models for Inverse Problems with Gaussian Data Distributions: Scaling to higher dimension

-\emile{We provide a proof of this proposition in \Cref{appendix:proof_proposition_simultaneous_diagonalizable}.
-The main idea is that the degradation operator associated with the deblurring inverse problem preserves the structure of the covariance matrix of the ADSN models given in \Cref{eq:score_matrix_3d}.} More precisely, to compute the covariance component of the 2-Wasserstein distance (Equation~\ref{eq:W2_Gaussian_diagonalizable}), it suffices to consider only the eigenvalues of these covariance matrices at each time step, as done in \cite{pierret_diffusion_models_gaussian_distributions_2024} for the continuous case.
+To compute the 2-Wasserstein distance~\eqref{eq:W2_Gaussian_diagonalizable}, it suffices to compute the eigenvalues of the involved covariance matrices $(\bSigma_t^\mathrm{DPS})_{0 \leq t \leq T}$, $(\bSigma_t^{\Pi\mathrm{GDM}})_{0 \leq t \leq T}$, and $(\bSigma_t^\mathrm{CGDM})_{0 \leq t \leq T}$ at each time step, as done in~\cite{pierret_diffusion_models_gaussian_distributions_2024} for the continuous non conditional case.
 This approach ensures fast and efficient computation of these distances.
+However, to allow a fine experimental comparison between the three algorithms under study, one needs to further decompose the Wasserstein error into two parts, as detailed by the following proposition.

+\begin{prop}[Orthogonal decomposition of the deblurring Wasserstein errors] For the deblurring problem involving ADSN microtextures, the backward processes of the different algorithms are all compatible with the orthogonal decomposition $\R^d = \ker \bSigma \oplus \left(\ker \bSigma\right)^\perp$ (in the sense that each projected component are independent Gaussian processes).
+As a consequence, for each $\algo \in \{\mathrm{DPS},\Pi\mathrm{GDM},\mathrm{CGDM}\}$, the square of the Wasserstein distance of the $t$-th iteration of the algorithm wrt to the true conditional Gaussian algorithm decomposes into